pytorch/pytorch/docs/source/notes/cuda.rst

 * ``max_split_size_mb`` prevents the native allocator
   from splitting blocks larger than this size (in MB).
 This can reduce fragmentation and may allow some borderline workloads to complete without running out of memory.
-Performance cost can range from 'zero' to 'substatial' depending on allocation patterns.
+Performance cost can range from 'zero' to 'substantial' depending on allocation patterns.
 Default value is unlimited, i.e. all blocks can be split.
 The
   :meth:`~torch.cuda.memory_stats` and